s223623837/sit737-2025-prac4p/readme.md

 - [Visual Studio Code](https://code.visualstudio.com/) or any IDE

 ## Step-by-Step Process Undertaken
-Below is the detailed process I followed to build this microservice, covering Parts I, II, and III of the task sheet.
+Below is the detailed process I followed to build this microservice, covering Parts I, II of the task sheet.

 ## **Part I: Basic Arithmetic Operations**